 On this retreat we will be activating the entire Eightfold Path, with a special emphasis on Right Concentration, jhana, and its essential role in penetrating reality and freeing the mind from its compulsive grasping at ever-changing physical sensations and mental states.
 To enter jhana, we happily abandon the mundane world, with its ceaseless demands and stress, and turn all of our attention to generating a still, peaceful, silent and blissful mind.
 With trial and error, with diligence and patience, sights, sounds, tastes, smells, and body sensations cease as do the barrage of thoughts and emotions.
 Through direct knowing, we experience how lovely it is to drop the body and mind, to drop the self .
 Through prolonged exposure to jhana and repeated and varied insights, we develop the incentive and skill to transcend duality and find an enduring, higher happiness.

-We are planning a 5-day residential retreat at Holy Spirit Retreat Center in Encino, CA from September 30 through October 5, 2022.
-For updates on this retreat, including registration details, please join our email list or contact Brook if you have additional questions.
+We are planning a 5-day residential retreat at Holy Spirit Retreat Center in Encino, CA from November 10 through November 15, 2023.
+For updates on this retreat, including information on when registration opens and other details, please join our email list.

 Sunday Half-day Retreats